 Great reads and great discussions.
 CIR is proud to host two book clubs, one that focuses on non-fiction works and the other on fiction.
 We think both are indispensable to the global citizen.

 Six times a year, members of the non-fiction book club select and discuss a book, which provides insights into current and historical international issues.
-Meetings are typically held at 5:00 pm on the first Tuesday of odd-numbered months, at the CIR office: 413 Grant Avenue, Suite D. The office is just north of Paseo de Peralta and right next to the concrete bridge that joins Grant with Rosario Street.
+Meetings are typically held from 5:00 -6:30 pm on the first Tuesday of odd-numbered months, at the CIR office: 413 Grant Avenue, Suite D. The office is just north of Paseo de Peralta and right next to the concrete bridge that joins Grant with Rosario Street.

 Call Virginia McCallum, Book Club Coordinator, for more information: 515-290-1221, email@example.com.